-Arena Stage and American Alliance for Theatre & Education to Host National Symposium, 1/8-10
+Arena Stage and American Alliance for Theatre & Education Host National Symposium This Weekend

 Targeted toward educators and artists interested in creating within an ensemble and/or adding devising techniques to their theater curriculum, the symposium provides collaborative opportunities and investigates significant devising projects and programming among populations ranging from students and community members to professional artists.